hm033100/GenesisEsportsWebsite/README.md

   </blockquote>
   <b>Node.JS</b>
   <blockquote>
-    Node.JS was a technology that I used primarily for the node package manager, which was used in my react application.
-This         event driven architecture fit in perfectly with the application that I developed and was able to assist for a simple and good     design.
+    Node.JS was a technology that was used primarily for the node package manager, which was used in the react application.
+This event driven architecture fit in perfectly with the application that was developed and was able to assist for a simple and good design.
   </blockquote>
   <b>Visual Studio Code</b>
   <blockquote>
     Visual Studio Code is a easy to use and intuitive code editor that is wildly popular among developers.
-In my application I       used it in order to develop my React application.
+In this application it was used in order to develop the React application.
 It provided alot of extensions that were helpful throughout development.
   </blockquote>
   <b>MongoDB</b>
   <blockquote>
     Unlike other database technologies, MongoDb is a document based database that is built on the scale-out architecture.
 It provides horizontal scalibility which will allow high volume of data and trafic.
-My application with the event driven architecture has alot of calls that are made to the database, and this NoSQL database was proven to be efficient and most useful.
+This application with the event driven architecture has alot of calls that are made to the database, and this NoSQL database was proven to be efficient and most useful.
   </blockquote>
   <b>GitHub</b>
   <blockquote>
     GitHub is an open source code reopsitory that uses the git technology for revision controls and runs in command line interface.
 It is the most popular source control software in the world and that is due to the simplicity and professinal look that the website has.
 It is simple to use both as a developer and as a user who is just viewing code.
-I used GitHub in order to simply store my code online and connect my clouds to my repository in order to deploy.
+GitHub was used in order to simply store the applications code online and connect the clouds to the repository in order to deploy.
   </blockquote>
  </details>
  <h1>High-level Functional and Non-functional Requirements</h1>